opatiny/S1-INFO1/project/docs/README.md

 - type (int): 1c -> type of message, __has to be 2__
 - controller code (int): 4c -> controller ID
-- phenomenom code (int): 4c -> ID of the phenomenom type
+- event code (int): 4c -> ID of the event type
-- phenomenom name (char[]): 20c -> name of the given phenomenom type, the name could be different for different languages
+- event name (char[]): 20c -> name of the given event type, the name could be different for different languages

 ### Type 3 - Measurement - MSG3